quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 # Canonical Form

-This specification directly supports use-cases such as JSON Web Tokens ([@!RFC7518]) where the canonical form of UTF-8 JSON strings must always be available for validation.
+This specification directly supports use-cases such as JSON Web Tokens ([@!RFC7518]) where the canonical form of UTF-8 JSON strings always needs to be available for validation.
 This is accomplished by optionally including any additional information to reproduce the exact UTF-8 string as an array of Canonical Hints included with the Constrained JSON Tag.

 These hints are not typically necessary as most machine-generated JSON does not include any extra insignificant bytes by default, even when included they do not need to be processed unless the original canonical form is requested.
 When required, these additional hints also take a highly constrained form and are independently additive to the contained CBOR data values such that those values remain uniform to any constrained application.